numutracker/numutracker_php/README.md

 # Numu Tracker PHP v2 Backend

 This is the v2 backend for Numu Tracker, written in PHP. v1 was very sloppy and this was meant to be a cleaner rebuild with a more optimized database.
 There are two parts to the backend.
-One part is dedicated to pulling information into the local database from the Musicbrainz API, and the second part is a REST-like (lazy) API to support the Numu Tracker iOS application.
+One part is dedicated to pulling information into the local database from the Musicbrainz API, and the second part is a REST-like API to support the Numu Tracker iOS application.

 Built November 2016.